-- 1. Evaluates the required quality control tests before breast imaging is performed. - 2.
-Reviews the medical physicist's report and inspection reports to assess the quality of the mammographic equipment performance. - 3.
-Collaborates with the lead interpreting physician and medical maintain equipment in compliance with state and federal regulations and guidelines.
+- 1. Evaluates required quality control tests before breast imaging is performed. - 2.
+Reviews the inspection and medical physicist's reports to assess the quality of the breast imaging equipment's performance. - 3.
+Collaborates with the lead interpreting physician and medical physicist to maintain equipment and comply with state and federal regulations and guidelines.